TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - FIX - FORCE Change Accounts / Categories [& Securities] FROM Currency TO Currency
         - Toggle investment securities with zero shares status to active/inactive

+    - MENU: Accounts & Categories tools
+        - FIX - Add alternative account numbers for 'Accounts and bank/account number' report (above)"
+        - FIX - Inactivate all Categories with Zero Balance
+        - FIX - Edit an Account's shouldBeIncludedInNetWorth() setting
+        - FIX - FORCE change an Account's Type (use with care.
+Does not update any transactions) (set_account_type.py)
+        - FIX - FORCE change an Account's / Category's Currency (use with care.
+Does not update any transactions) (force_change_account_currency.py)
+        - FIX - FORCE change ALL Accounts' / Categories' currencies (use with care.
+Does not update any transactions) (force_change_all_currencies.py)
+        - FIX - FORCE Change Accounts / Categories [& Securities] FROM Currency TO Currency
+        - FIX - Account's Invalid Parent Account (script fix_account_parent.py)
+        - FIX - Correct the Name of Root to match Dataset

     - MENU: Transactions tools
         - Move/Merge Investment transactions from one account into another.
 DISABLED >> NOW RUN FROM EXTENSIONS MENU (you can pre-select register txns first)
         - FIX - Diagnose Attachments - DELETE Orphan attachments (allows you to delete Orphan attachments from Disk ** Syncing must be disabled **)